 where the spacetime is assumed to be static, $E$ and $L$ denote the specific energy and specific angular momentum, respectively, $\Omega$ is the orbital frequency, and $r_{\rm in}$ is the inner edge of the disk.
 In the Schwarzschild case, a natural choice for the inner radius is the radius of the ISCO, while for dilute boson stars—where stable orbits exist for all $r$—one typically adopts $r_{\rm in}=0$.

+{We emphasize that the Novikov–Thorne model strictly applies to stationary spacetimes, where conserved quantities such as the specific energy are well defined.
+In the present case, the oscillaton spacetime is explicitly time dependent, and therefore the standard assumptions underlying the NT construction do not hold.
+For this reason, our use of NT-like profiles should be understood as a phenomenological emissivity ansatz, designed to isolate the effect of the time-dependent gravitational redshift on the observed intensity, rather than as a self-consistent accretion model. }

-Although the NT model in Eq. \eqref{eq:ntmodel} strictly applies to stationary spacetimes, we assume that it remains approximately valid for oscillaton spacetimes, provided that the orbital quantities are replaced by their time-averaged values, as discussed in Sec.~\ref{sec:orbitstime}.
-This approximation allows us to estimate the emission intensity for oscillatons using Eq.~\eqref{eq:ntmodel}.
+{As mentioned above, the} NT model in Eq. \eqref{eq:ntmodel} strictly applies to stationary spacetimes, {we nevertheless adopt time-averaged orbital quantities, as discussed in Sec.~\ref{sec:orbitstime}, as a proxy to construct illustrative emissivity profiles, which allow us to probe how the intrinsic time dependence of the geometry affects the observed emission.
+We also note that realistic accretion flows around supermassive black hole candidates such as Sgr A$^*$ and M87$^*$ are expected to be radiatively inefficient and geometrically thick, rather than thin, optically thick disks.
+While this may lead to quantitative differences in image morphology and intensity profiles, we do not expect it to alter the qualitative features discussed here.} This approximation allows us to estimate the emission intensity for oscillatons using Eq.~\eqref{eq:ntmodel}.